Asian American activism: Larry Itliong

 Larry Itiliong (October 25, 1913 - February 8, 1977) was a key figure in Civil Rights Era activism for the Asian American community, especially for people of Philippine descent.
 Filipino activism, largely fueled by the Delano Grape Strike, in the United States corresponded to worldwide "Third-World" national liberation movements, and Itiliong formed the United Farm Workers of America alongside Philip Vera Cruz.
 Born in the Philippines, in 1913, Itilong moved to the United States in 1929 and joined his first strike in 1930.
+The 1930 strike led to the founding of the Alaska Canneries Worker Union, which aims to mandate 8 hour work-days that supports overtime.
 Itiliong had a sustained history of leadership in the unionization of workers, he started for the International Longshore and Warehouse Union, he served as secretary of the Filipino Community of Stockton, then founded the Filipino Farm Labor Union, and was eventually leading the AFL–CIO union Agricultural Workers Organizing Committee.

 Yuri Kochiyama

 Yuri Kochiyama (May 19, 1921 – June 1, 2014) was a Japanese-American political activist who advocated for social justice and human rights movements, specifically during the Civil Rights Era.
 In 1943, Kochiyama and her family were sent to a concentration camp in Arkansas, for two years as a result of discriminatory World War Two policy in the United States.
 The internment of Japanese Americans resulted in the relocation and restriction of 120,000 people of Japanese ancestry, most of whom lived on the Pacific Coast, and fueled Kochyiama to fight for human rights, specifically for Asian Americans.
-The painful experiences of her internment, coupled with her father’s death made Kochiyama aware of governmental abuses the violations of human rights that have been experienced by minority groups in the United States.
-Kochiyama’s activism started in Harlem in the early 1960s, where she participated in the Asian American, Black, and Third World movements for civil and human rights, ethnic studies, and against the war in Vietnam.
+The painful experiences of her internment, coupled with her father's death made Kochiyama aware of governmental abuses the violations of human rights that have been experienced by minority groups in the United States.
+Kochiyama's activism started in Harlem in the early 1960s, where she participated in the Asian American, Black, and Third World movements for civil and human rights, ethnic studies, and against the war in Vietnam.
 She also supported movements involving organizations such as the Young Lords and the Harlem Community for Self Defense.
-Kochiyama founded the organization Asian Americans for Action, and linked her activism to the more political Asian American movement.
+Kochiyama helped found the organization Asian Americans for Action, and linked her activism to the more political Asian American movement.
 Kochiyama would continue to fight for movements including the struggle for Black liberation, Puerto Rican Independence, and communist revolutionary movements in Peru.